Drakonchyk/note/README.md

 We also have filters on our site.
 You can choose whether you want: instrument or few, type of notes.

 ### Create button
 If you want to share chords or tabs, you can go to the top-right side of our page and click on "Add song" button.
+You have to log in first to be able to add your song.
 As a result, you will be able to type song name, author and chords or tabs.
 After that you choose appropriate instrument and submit everything.

 ### About us